Assisted Living Market Sector Overview

 Evolving Business Strategies, Patient Care Models And Facility Adaptation

-Assisted Living is evolving; facilities are adapting to meet the needs of existing patients / residents for a longer period of time to avoid being transferred to another facility which may be operated by another organization.
-Some have literally become multi-purpose, multi-population complexes with specialized units for patients with physical, behavioral or other additional needs.
+Assisted Living is evolving; facilities are adapting to become multi-purpose, multi-population complexes with specialized units for patients with physical, behavioral or other additional needs.
 These facilities require personnel with added caregiver credentials and also need enhanced IT systems and staff to manage day-to-day record keeping and billing for accurate reimbursement.
 A typical Assisted Living facility has between 40-45 units; some are as large as 150 to 200 units.

 Technology In Facilities An Asset And A Potential Competitor

-Telehealth is an emerging care and technology segment that is rapidly growing can have a positive impact in the assisted living patient population.
-It enables patients to be cared for / monitored remotely via mobile technology and other digital means.
-For fragile, high care patients living within assisted living facilities, clinician staff and the patient's primary care physicians can get ongoing insights as to the condition of the patient via telehealth resources.
+Telehealth is rapidly growing and can have a positive impact in the assisted living patient population.
+It enables patients to be cared for and monitored remotely via mobile technology and other digital means.
+For fragile, high care patients living within assisted living facilities, clinician staff and the patient's primary care physicians can get ongoing insights as to their condition.

-For some patients, telehealth ( which may also be referred to as remote patient monitoring ) enables them to be cared for while at home and reduce the need for them to be cared for on a daily basis in an Assisted Living facility.
-In this perspective, telehealth is considered a competitor to Assisted Living providers.
+For some patients, telehealth enables them to be cared for while at home and reduce the need for them to be cared for on a daily basis in an Assisted Living facility.
+In this case, telehealth is considered a competitor to Assisted Living providers.
 As costs and care rise, telehealth is a go-to option supported by at-home visits by nurses as necessary.

 Consolidation Within The Assisted Living Sector

 Based on rising expenses, increased regulatory oversight, reduced reimbursement levels and competitive challenges, consolidation driven by mergers and acquisitions is underway throughout the Assisted Living sector.
-Singular facility and small multi-facility assisted living operators with less than 10 sites are being swiftly acquired by larger players.
-Larger Assisted Living companies have also chosen to merge which not only boosts their total patient count but also provides them with greater access to patients in multiple markets across more states as they combine scale and scope attributes.
+Singular facility and small multi-facility assisted living operators with less than 10 sites are being swiftly acquired by larger operations.
 This is taking place in the commercial sector as well as those facilities operated by non-profit, faith-based organizations in metropolitan, regional and national marketplaces.
 It is being further driven as hospitals and health systems consolidate and combine their Assisted Living and Long Term Care management teams and facilities they operate.